-The openPASS WG uses Tuleap, an open source agile project management tool.
+The openPASS WG uses GitLab, an open source end-to-end software development platform with built-in version control, issue tracking, code review, CI/CD, and more.
 Among other things, we are using it to track bugs, create user stories, epics and plan the next releases.
-Under the tracker “Bug” you can report your bug.
-Furthermore, you can find a summary which concludes all the previous fixed, ongoing and the new bugs.
+Under the tracker “Issues” you can report your bug.
+Furthermore, you can find a summary which concludes all the previous fixed, ongoing and new bugs.
 Click here to create your first bug.

 Back to the top